 Today, incense is often used during meditation and yoga, as a way to reduce stress and anxiety, as a sleep aid, and as part of religious practices (Christians and Buddhists also incorporate the use of incense in their rituals and services).

-Experts say yes, and here are the reasons why:
+Experts at Preventative Vet say incense can be harmful, and here are the reasons why:

 - A cat’s sense of smell is 14 times stronger than that of a human being, making them more sensitive to strong odors.
 Burning incense, especially at the source, produces a very intense aroma.